ljones87/boilermaker/README.md

-Hey, I am updating the README with some stuff
+Hey, I am updating the README with some stuff.